dimastatz/video-streaming-analytics/docs/design/video-analytics-design.md

   - Device data - discover the OS, browsers, video players that are used by the audience
   - Cdn QoS - the quality of service of the CDN.

-## Data Flow Diagram
+## Data Flow
-The project runs on top of Apache Spark Streaming.
+The solution is built on top of Apache Spark Streaming.
 Apache Kafka serves as a data source for Apache Spark Streaming.
 The processed data persisted to the File Sink in append-mode.
 <br/>
 ![alt text](https://github.com/dimastatz/video-streaming-analytics/blob/0ec45b4eb3200fd7edbb32c5d09a538f863dce3b/docs/chart-spark-app.png)
 <br/>

-##
+### Data Normalization

+### Data Enrichment

+### Data Aggregation